bluefireteam/dashbook/README.md

 ## Structure

-Dashbook is just a widget, so you can pretty much run it any way you want as there is not any required structure that you must follow, we do recommend the following approach:
+Dashbook is just a widget, so it can be ran in any way wanted, as there is no required structure that must be followed, although, we do recommend the following approach:

  - Create a file named `main_dashbook.dart` on the root source of your project (e.g. `lib/main_dashbook.dart`)
+ - Create the Dashbook instance inside that file, calling the `runApp` method in the end (look on the example above)
  - Run it with the command `flutter run -t lib/main_dashbook.dart`

 ## Roadmap